meltyourface/blank/posts/Liber-Lvel-Legis/Exploring-the-Meaning-of-Khabs-and-Khu-in-Thelemic-Philosophy/index.md

 Key Concepts:

-Khabs: Derived from the ancient Egyptian term for 'star,' Khabs, within the context of Thelema, represents the divine spark or inner light present within an individual.
+**Khabs**: Derived from the ancient Egyptian term for 'star,' Khabs, within the context of Thelema, represents the divine spark or inner light present within an individual.
 It refers to one's innermost essence and spiritual core.

-Khu: Khu is another concept with roots in ancient Egyptian belief systems.
+**Khu**: Khu is another concept with roots in ancient Egyptian belief systems.
 It represents the spirit, often thought of as the immortal aspect of the being, the spiritual body or "substance" that disintegrates after death.

 Analysis and Interpretation: